 Often, social workers help their clients navigate the legal system.
 This focus area can help you learn to do that well, with courses in criminal law, judicial process, restorative justice, victimology, and community response coordination.

 The healthcare system and social work also often interact with each other.
 To help you better understand healthcare and health in general, this focus area typically includes courses in healthcare organization, healthcare policy, healthcare delivery, and environmental health.

-If you’re looking for a convenient way to earn your BSW degree, consider online learning.
-Through an online BSW degree program, you can earn your degree from home or anywhere else you have internet access.
+If you’re looking for a convenient way to earn your BSW degree, consider online learning and a degree accredited by the Council on Social Work Education (CSWE).
+Through a CSWE accredited online BSW degree program, you can earn your degree from home or anywhere else you have internet access.
 Plus, an online Bachelor of Social Work degree will allow you to choose when in the day you attend class.
 This means you can complete your Bachelor of Social Work online classes while continuing to work full time and/or meeting the other demands in your life.

 Of course, a BSW isn’t the only degree for social workers.
 Many social workers choose to expand their career options by going on to earn their Master of Social Work, and online education can make that more possible, too.
 In some online Bachelor of Social Work degree programs, you can take advantage of an Advanced Standing option after you graduate.
 What that means is, if you graduate from your BSW program with a high enough GPA, you can move directly into an MSW degree program and potentially qualify for a reduction in the number of credits you need to earn your degree—saving you time and money.

 Choosing a BSW program with optional focus areas can help you enter the social work field you want.
 And thanks to online education, you can find the right BSW degree program for you and your career aspirations.